httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 specific reasons to do so (e.g., a particular feature is called out).

-Applications using HTTP MAY specify a minimum version to be supported (HTTP/1.1 is suggested), and MUST NOT specify a maximum version.
+Applications using HTTP MAY specify a minimum version to be supported (HTTP/1.1 is suggested), and MUST NOT specify a maximum version, to preserve the protocol's ability to evolve.

 Likewise, applications need not specify what HTTP mechanisms -- such as redirection, caching, authentication, proxy authentication, and so on -- are to be supported.
 Full featured support for